HorizenOfficial/horizen-migration-snapshot-automation/README.md

 # compose-horizen-snapshot

-This repository contains all the resources for creating the Horizen 2 snapshot with the data from Horizen mainchain and EON sidechain on mainnet or testnet.
+This repository contains all the resources for creating the Horizen to Base migration snapshot with the data from Horizen mainchain and EON sidechain on mainnet or testnet.

 ## Requirements